Merger Effects and Antitrust Enforcement: Evidence from US Retail

 Issue Date

-We document the effects of a comprehensive set of US retail mergers.
-On average, prices increase by 1.5% and quantities decrease by 2.3%, with significant heterogeneity in outcomes across mergers.
-Price changes correlate with the screens codified in the Horizontal Merger Guidelines.
-Through a model of enforcement, we find that agencies challenge mergers they expect would increase average prices more than 8–9%.
-Modest increases in stringency reduce prices and the prevalence of approved anti-competitive mergers, with minimal impacts on blocked pro-competitive mergers, at a significantly greater agency burden.
-Our findings inform the debate over whether antitrust enforcement has been lax.
+We document the effects of a comprehensive set of mergers of US consumer packaged goods manufacturers on prices, quantities, and product assortment.
+Across a range of specifications, we find a small average price effect of mergers (-0.6% to 1.6%) but substantial heterogeneity in effects, with a standard deviation between 5.3–6.7 pp. Through a model of enforcement, we find that agencies challenge mergers they expect would increase prices more than about 4%–8%.
+Modest increases in stringency would reduce prices and the prevalence of completed price-increasing mergers, with minimal impacts on blocked price-decreasing mergers, at a significantly greater agency burden.

 Non-Technical Summaries